mimno/tada2022/index.md

 We are planning to hold TADA 2022 in a hybrid format.
-Participants who are willing to travel to Ann Arbor will attend the conference in person, while a remote option will be provided for the other participants.
+Participants who are willing to travel to NYC will attend the conference in person, while a remote option will be provided for the other participants.
 The conference will consist of oral presentations and a poster session with Ph.D. students.
 The conference will take place on October 6 and 7 during Eastern Daylight Time business hours.